uguranium/elastic-tutorial/README.md

 An index is a collection of documents that have somewhat similar characteristics.
 For example, you can have an index for customer data, another index for a product catalog, and yet another index for order data.
 An index is identified by a name (that must be all lowercase) and this name is used to refer to the index when performing indexing, search, update, and delete operations against the documents in it.

+## Type
+Within an index, you can define one or more types.
+A type is a logical category/partition of your index whose semantics is completely up to you.
+In general, a type is defined for documents that have a set of common fields.
+For example, let’s assume you run a blogging platform and store all your data in a single index.
+In this index, you may define a type for user data, another type for blog data, and yet another type for comments data.

+## Document
+A document is a basic unit of information that can be indexed.
+For example, you can have a document for a single customer, another document for a single product, and yet another for a single order.
+This document is expressed in JSON (JavaScript Object Notation) which is an ubiquitous internet data interchange format.